Section 6 - Discipline: Interventions & Consequences

-If a student commits a crime off campus and a prosecuting attorney formally charges the student with a felony or with a delinquent act that would be a felony if s/he were an adult, s/he may be suspended for no more than three (3) days by the principal.
-Before suspending the student, the principal will call him/her in with his/her parent to discuss the charges against the student.
-This discussion will be a “hearing” that will take place after the principal notifies the student’s parent in writing by certified mail that the principal has received notice that s/he has been charged by the prosecuting attorney.
+If a student commits a crime off campus and a prosecuting attorney formally charges the student with a felony or with a delinquent act that would be a felony if the student were an adult, the student may be suspended either in-school or out-of-school for no more than three (3) consecutive days for one offense and recommended for reassignment or expulsion.
+Before suspending the student, the principal will call the student and the parent to discuss the charges against the student.
+This discussion will be a “hearing” that will take place after the principal notifies the student’s parent in writing by certified mail that the principal has received notice that the student has been charged by the prosecuting attorney.
 That written notice will tell the student’s parent of the specific charges against the student and advise them that they have a right to the “hearing”.

 B. Hearing Procedures

-The “hearing” must take place within five (5) school days but no sooner than two (2) school days from the postmark date or the delivery date of the certified notice to the student’s parent.
+The “hearing” must take place within three (3) school days but no sooner than two (2) school days from the postmark date or the delivery date of the certified notice to the student’s parent.
 At the “hearing” the principal will listen to witnesses called by the principal and the student also may present witnesses.
-The student may speak on his/her own behalf but s/he does not have to do so.
-If the student does not speak on his/her own behalf, s/he cannot be threatened with punishment or later be punished for not speaking.
+The student may speak on their own behalf but they do not have to do so.
+If the student does not speak on their own behalf, they cannot be threatened with punishment or later be punished for not speaking.

 C. Types of Charges That May Justify Suspension